 The Department of Physics, SNU organized an All Day Long Astrophysics Seminar Program “Unravelling the mysteries of the Universe: selected topics on Astrophysics and Cosmology that started at 10 am at Seminar Hall of SNU and continued till about 2 pm.
-The Seminar program consisted of the following distinguished faculties from reputed institutes.

-1. Prof Narayan Banerjee, Dean of Faculty and Professor at the Department of Physical Sciences, IISER, Kolkata.
 2. Prof Dibyendu Nandy, Professor at the Department of Physical Sciences, IISER, Kolkata, and the founder member of the (multi-institutional) center of Excellence in Space Sciences, India at IISER, Kolkata.

 3. Prof Pratik Majumder, Associate Professor E, Centre for Astroparticle Physics and Cosmology, Saha Institute of Nuclear Physics, Kolkata and the Deputy coordinator of the analysis and software committee of the International Major Atmospheric Gamma Imaging Cerenkov (MAGIC) Telescope collaboration.